 Aim 4: Effectively monitor and enforce compliance.
 Action 4.1 Provide material outlining the requirements of relevant laws, codes, or conditions as reflected in this Plan to applicants and processors.
 Distribute to all relevant participants, the recommended practises for before, during, and after harvesting.
 Indicator 4.1.1 Educational material: is distributed to authorised harvesters upon receiving their authorisation is made available on the KHP website includes but is not limited to: responsible disposing of offal harvester considerations for responsible practice.
-DEECA DJSIR or its agents Action 4.2 Local training courses are available to ensure participants meet the prerequisites authorisation and fulfil their obligations under the National Code for Commercial Monitor the availability of suitable training for local harvesters and facilitate opportunities where possible.
-DJSIR or Indicator 4.2.1 Harvesters informed of any training opportunities. its agents Action 4.3 Risk-based and intelligence led compliance activity is undertaken to monitor compliance actions of this Plan. pliance with Develop and share with DEECA an approved annual compliance plan that outlines priorities, activities, and target metrics to ensure authorised harvesters adhere to this Plan.
-DJSIR or Indicator 4.3.1 Annual compliance priorities and themes is shared with the Australian Government and DEECA. its agents Indicator 4.3.2 All meat processing facilities are audited minimum annually.
-PrimeSafe Indicator 4.3.3 Regular compliance for Wildlife Processor Licences undertaken and returns for Wildlife Processor Licences are monitored.
-DEECA Action 4.4 Monitor the accuracy of industry returns and investigate discrepancies.
-Monitor Harvester industry returns and complete regular audits.
-Where discrepancies are detected, use this information to inform compliance activities and ensure compliance monitoring is targeted where required.
-DJSIR or its agents Indicator 4.4.1 All harvester returns are audited to ensure that kangaroos are being harvested in the allocated zones and the correct species is being recorded.
-Any discrepancies are investigated.
-DJSIR or its agents
+DEECA DJSIR or its agents Action 4.2 Local training courses are available to ensure participants meet the prerequisites authorisation and fulfil their obligations under the National Code for Commercial I Monitor the availability of suitable training for local harvesters and facilitate opportunities where possible.
+DJSIR or Indicator 4.2.1 Harvesters informed of any training opportunities. its agents Action 4.3 Risk-based and intelligence led compliance activity is undertaken to monitor compliance with the actions of this Plan.
+Develop and share with DEECA an approved annual compliance plan that outlines priorities, activities, and target metrics to ensure authorised harvesters adhere to this Plan.
+DJSIR or Indicator 4.3.1 Annual compliance priorities and themes is shared with the Australian Government and DEECA.
+Indicator 4.3.2 All meat processing facilities are audited a minimum of two times annually.
+PrimeSafe Regular compliance for Wildlife Processor Licences undertaken and returns for Wildlife Processor Licences are monitored.
+Indicator 4.3.3 DEECA DEECA 4.3.3 Action Wildlife Processor Licences are monitored.
+4.3.3 Action Wildlife Processor Licences are monitored.
+Monitor the accuracy of industry returns and investigate discrepancies.
+DEECA DJSIR or its agents

 Action 4.5 Investigate and appropriately respond to suspected unlawful activity.
 Operate in accordance with an approved Compliance Strategy to establish a consistent approach to compliance/enforcement activities decisions.
 DJSIR or its agents Indicator 4.5.1 Investigate and appropriately respond to reports of activities in breach of authorisation/licence conditions.
 DEECA DJSIR or its agents PrimeSafe Action 4.6 DJSIR and its agents, DEECA, PrimeSafe and other government regulators share intelligence and information relevant to the commercial harvesting of grey kangaroos in Victoria in accordance with the requirements of the Privacy and Data Protection Act 2014 .
 Maintain compliance records in a database and share compliance information with other agencies as agreed or requested.
 DJSIR or its agents provides DEECA with quarterly compliance reports.
-DEECA DJSIR or Agencies use compliance information to assist in discussions for focal areas for compliance activities. its agents PrimeSafe Indicator 4.6.1 Annual compliance reports published on KHP website.
-Action 4.7 Interstate export of kangaroo carcasses is conducted in accordance with export issued under the Wildlife Act. permits Indicator 4.7.1 Domestic export of carcasses to processors in other states complies with export permit requirements issued under section 50 of the Wildlife Act.
+DEECA Agencies use compliance information to assist in discussions for focal areas for compliance activities.
+DJSIR or its agents PrimeSafe Indicator 4.6.1 Annual compliance reports published on KHP website.
+Timodalo Action 4.7 Interstate export of kangaroo carcasses is conducted in accordance with export p issued under the Wildlife Act. permits Indicator 4.7.1 Domestic export of carcasses to processors in other states complies with export permit requirements issued under section 50 of the Wildlife Act.
 DEECA